coatespt/cursor-twitter/SESSION_NOTES.md

 ### Distinct Tokens for English (en)
-This is interesting because is shows how extremely Ziph like the distribution is.
-Half of all word usage is accounted for by just 250 words, and 99% of usage is accounted for by the top 6156,473 words.
-The rest of the 10,906,656 words account for only 1% of all usage.
+This is interesting because is shows how extremely Z

-- There are 11,522,129 distinct tokens used in "en" Tweets.
+- 11,522,129 distinct tokens appear in "en" Tweets.
-- Many, particularly among the unusual words, do not appear to be English.
 - The top 220 tokens (which are almost all words) account for half of all usage.
 - The top 3,572 words account for 80% of all usage.
 - The top 13,690 words account for 90% of all usage.
 - The top 615,473 words account for 99% of all usage.

-Moreover, relatively few tokens with rank less than 100k are dictionary words.
-The majority of words of rank between 100k and a million low appear to be ordinary names, screen names, non-English words, misspellings, or nonsense.
-Beyond a rank of million, almost all are such.
+- The other 95%, 10,906,656, account for only 1% of all usage.

 It's mostly the relatively rare words we care about because they carry the most meaning when they surge in usage.

-### Distinct Tokens for All Languages (all)
-- There are 16,863,516 distinct tokens for all langauges.
-- The overall properties seem pretty similar.
-- 306 tokens comprise 50% of all usage.

 ## Tests
 We have fallen behind in unit tests!
 This is a little obsolete now and needs to be upgraded.